Generic Name: mycophenolate sodium (Oral route)

 Use sunscreen or sunblock lotions with a sun protection factor (SPF) of at least 15 on a regular basis when you are outdoors.
 Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 a.m. and 3 p.m.
 Avoid sunlamps and tanning beds.

 Mycophenolate can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

-This medicine may increase your risk of developing rare and serious virus infections such as progressive multifocal leukoencephalopathy (PML), or polyoma virus-associated nephropathy (PVAN) caused by the BK virus.
+This medicine may increase your risk of developing rare and serious virus infections, such as shingles, herpes, cytomegalovirus (CMV) infection, BK virus-associated nephropathy (BKVAN), or polyoma virus-associated nephropathy (PVAN).
+CMV can cause serious tissue and blood infections.
 The BK virus may affect how your kidneys work and cause a transplanted kidney to fail.
-Check with your doctor right away if you are having more than one of these symptoms: bloody urine, a decreased frequency or amount of urine, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble with breathing, unusual tiredness or weakness, vomiting, or weight gain.
+Check with your doctor right away if you are having more than one of these symptoms: bloody urine, a decreased frequency or amount of urine, fever, increased thirst, loss of appetite, lower back or side pain, nausea, painful cold sores or blisters, sore throat, swelling of the face, fingers, or lower legs, trouble breathing, unusual tiredness or weakness, vomiting, or weight gain.

 Mycophenolate may cause pure red cell aplasia (PRCA).
 This is a very rare condition where the body no longer makes red blood cells and the patient has severe anemia.
 Check with your doctor right away if you have a fever and sore throat, pale skin, unusual bleeding or bruising, or unusual tiredness or weakness.